Reuh/anselme/ideas.md

 	- regular operator assignments:
 		Could interpret the left operand as a string when it is an identifier, like how _._ works.
 		Would feel good to have less nodes.
 But because we can doesn't mean we should.
 Also Assignment is reused in a few other places.

-* remove operators if possible, i'd like to avoid the code looking like a bunch of sigils.
-Could be replaced by functions: _|>_, _::_

 # Can be done later